ecklf/tailwindcss-figma-plugin/README.md

 ## Hot Reloading (macOS only)

-Not the smoothest experience, but at better than needing to press a hotkey.
+Not the smoothest experience, but way better than needing to press a hotkey.
 In case you use the Figma Beta change App name in `applescript.sh`.

 ```sh
   $ brew install modd